 When compared to the overall budget, in recent years it’s hovered around 0.5%, less than one penny for every federal dollar.
 That compares to the amount Americans spend annually on pet food.

-Bad Astronomer Phil Plait puts it even better:
+As Bad Astronomer Phil Plait once put it:

 “…if you have a hard drive full of 4 Gb movie files, you don’t make room by deleting 100kB text files!
 You go after the big targets, which is far more efficient.”